 York University is accredited by the Middle States Commission on Higher Education.

-Clearly the cornhusker state has a lot to offer.
-With top-notch colleges and universities, an impressive list of online learning opportunities, and very affordable tuition rates, Nebraska is an excellent place to pursue your postsecondary education.
+The Cornhusker State has a lot to offer.
+With top-notch colleges and universities, an impressive list of online learning opportunities, and very affordable tuition rates, Nebraska is an excellent place to pursue postsecondary education for many.